farirpgs/fari-games/public/documents/fari-games/charge-rpg.md

 > #### Use an Asset
 >
-> Assets are an optional rule available in [Extras&nbsp;»&nbsp;Asset Extra](asset-extra), but they are still considered an option for you to even the odds if you are using that Extra.
+> Assets are an optional rule available in [Extras&nbsp;»&nbsp;Asset Extra](asset-extra) which gives an additional way to even the odds.

 ## Recap